imthejungler/flashy-gw/README.md

 The FastApi server will be running on [http://127.0.0.1:8000](http://127.0.0.1:8000) – feel free to change the port in `package.json` (you'll also need to update it in `next.config.js`).

+## Looking Forward
+### PCI ease of use
+Put the sensible files in a package where if changed need the special approval of one of the team members

 ## Learn More

 To learn more about Next.js, take a look at the following resources: